 Colombian Christmas Party of Candles

-The Vancouver event is free to attend, open to the public and attracts around 800 people (most of whom are Colombian).
+In years that it happens, the Vancouver event is free to attend, open to the public and attracts around 800 people (most of whom are Colombian).
 If you like Latin music and want to try Colombian food and see how Latin Americans party, you should check it out.

 Where and When